The Best Hidden Spy Apps for Android (2026 Edition)

 Screenshot of the Eyezy Android Tracking landing page hero section.

-Eyezy is a solid middle ground: not as “hardcore” as power-user suites, but typically stronger than basic parental control-only tools.
-It’s a good pick when you want a modern dashboard and a broad feature set on Android.
+Eyezy sits in the middle: it’s typically more feature-rich than basic parental-control-only tools, but less “power-user heavy” than advanced suites.
+It’s a good pick if you want a modern dashboard and a broad feature set on Android.

 Key features (Android – setup dependent):